INTRODUCTION: THE CLOSE GRIP BENCH EMPHASIZES THE TRICEPS

 If you have elbow pain during the close grip bench, it is likely due to overuse injury.

 It is also important to perform forearm strengthening exercises.
-One my favorite exercises is placing a rubber band around your fingertips and spreading and collapsing your fingertips.
+One my favorite exercises is the forearm wrist roller which you can attach weights to.

 Can I perform the Close Grip Bench on a Smith Machine